Withdrawal from a Course

 It is the student’s responsibility to initiate a withdrawal through myBama and provide the information necessary to complete the withdrawal process.
 Academic Bankruptcy (described in the Undergraduate Catalog) is not available to graduate students.

-Please visit https://studentaccounts.ua.edu/withdrawal-from-the-university/ for more information about the financial impacts of withdrawing, including information on how federal financial aid, loans, and scholarships may be impacted.
+Please visit https://studentaccounts.ua.edu/withdrawal-from-the-university/ for more information about the financial effects of withdrawing, including information on how federal financial aid, loans, and scholarships may be affected.

 Leave of Absence